colelarsen/fileConverter/README.md

 # fileConverter

-Perform the following command in command line at file location `npm install fs csv-parse`
+Perform the following command in command line at file location
+`npm install fs csv-parse`

+To run the program use the command

+`node formatConvert.js Arg1 'inbound_file_name' 'outbound_file_name'

 ```
 Arg1 = h: to convert permission set matrix to rows